dedsec995/SAGE/README.md

     ```
 2. Your web browser should open with the SAGE home page.
 3.  **To start a new analysis:**
-    - Use the file uploader to select an audio file (`.wav`, `.mp3`, `.m4a`).
+    - Use the file uploader to select an audio file (`.wav` only).
     - Click the "Analyze File" button.
 4.  **To revisit a past analysis:**
-    - Find the session in the "Previous Analyses" section.
+    - Find the session in the "Previous Wisdom" section.
     - Click the "View Analysis" button.

+## 🐳 Running with Docker

+Alternatively, you can run the application inside a Docker container for better portability and dependency management.

+1.  **Build the Docker image:**
+    From the root of the project directory, run:
+    ```sh
+    docker build -t sage-app .
+    ```

+2.  **Run the Docker container:**
+    Execute the following command.
+This will start the container, map the necessary ports, pass your API keys from the `.env` file, and mount local directories for data persistence.
+    ```sh
+    docker run -p 8501:8501 --env-file .env \
+      -v ./my_agent_data.db:/app/my_agent_data.db \
+      -v ./sage/uploaded_audio:/app/sage/uploaded_audio \
+      sage-app
+    ```

+3.  **Access the application:**
+    Open your web browser and navigate to `http://localhost:8501`.

 ## Project Structure

 ```
 /SAGE
 ├── sage/
-│   ├── ui.py                # Main Streamlit application UI
+│   ├── app.py                # Main Streamlit application UI
 │   ├── main.py              # Original CLI application entry point
 │   ├── utils.py             # CLI utility functions (logging, colors)
 │   ├── manager_agent/       # Contains the main manager agent